kyutech-saitoh/3D-CNN-for-Lip-Reading-Challenge2019/README.md

 3D-CNN for Lip Reading Challenge 2019

-====
+===

 ## Description

-Implementation the baseline method by 3D Convolutional Neural Network (3D-CNN) for Lip Reading Challenge 2019 (LR-Challenge2019).
+Implementation a baseline method by 3D Convolutional Neural Network (3D-CNN) for Lip Reading Challenge 2019 (LR-Challenge2019).
 LR-Challenge2019 is a competition for lip reading technology organized by our research group.

 ## Dataset